disa-iccs/disa-icss.github.io/index.md

 layout: post
 ---

-> The workshop on Computational methods for emerging problems in disinformation analysis is organized during the [International Conference on Computational Science ICCS 2020](https://www.iccs-meeting.org/iccs2020/) in Amsterdam, The Netherlands.
+> The workshop on Computational methods for emerging problems in disinformation analysis is organized during the [International Conference on Computational Science ICCS 2020](https://www.iccs-meeting.org/iccs2021/) in Kraków, Poland.

 > The session will be technically endorsement by IEEE SMC TC on Big Data Computing http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing as well by SocialTruth project (Socialtruth.eu), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 825477.